tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 4 - Conceptual Data Modelling and Logical Modelling.md

 title: Step 3: 1:1 Relationships
 collapse: open

-For each 1 TO 1 Relationship identify the two relations corresponding to the entities participating in the relationship.
-Choose the PK of the Relation (usually the one with mandatory constraint) and make it as the foreign key of the other relation.
+- For each 1:1 Relationship identify the two relations corresponding to the entities participating in the relationship.
+- Choose the PK of the Relation (usually the one with mandatory constraint) and make it as the foreign key of the other relation.
 ![](Attachments/image%20(2).png)

 ```